Table of Contents[Hide][Show]

-Whether you’re visiting gorgeous beach towns on Lake Huron or spending the winter with sled dogs in Traverse City, there are so many delightful towns to visit in both the lower and upper peninsulas of Michigan.
+Whether you’re visiting gorgeous beach towns on Lake Huron, spending the winter with sled dogs in Traverse City, or touring the State capitol in Lansing, there are so many delightful towns to visit in both the lower and upper peninsulas of Michigan.
 The state also offers a few unique Midwest vacation spots for your Midwest road trip.

 TravelingMom Tip: Looking to visit both Wisconsin and Michigan in one trip?
 Make the travel more fun by crossing Lake Michigan on the SS Badger car ferry!